excelsky/msan622/final-project/README.md

 ## Discussion ##
 ### Data ###
 The dataset is called `adult.data` from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Adult).
 It is also called '1994 Census database.'
+It shows demographic infomation of survey participants from all around the world and eventually wants to see who earns 50K USD per year or not.
+Examples of demographic infomation are age, years of education, highest degree in education, occupation, race, relationship, sex, and so forth.
+I chose this dataset, because it is easy to obtain and is big enough to slice and dice.
+It has 32546 rows and is about 3.75 MB.
+Also, it has rich demographic information, so I could use many techniques and interactivities that we learned in class.

 All the data cleaning is at `initiate.R`.
 It directly receives the original data from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Adult) and creates six csv files.
 All of them are generated and used in different plots.
 Some of them are long data from `reshape2::melt`